f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re-appconnect/vm-manual-demo-guide.rst

 * In the Origins section, click Add Item to create an origin pool.
 * In the origin pool field dropdown, click Add Item
 * Enter name, in origin server section click Add Item
-* If application is deployed in Virtual Machine, Select “IP address of Origin Server on given Sites” > Provide private IP of the virtual machine > Choose Azure Vnet Site in Site dropdown same as your Vnet site > Choose Outside Network under Select Network from the Site > Click on Apply > In Origin server port, provide the port of the deployed application.
+* Select “IP address of Origin Server on given Sites” > Provide private IP of the virtual machine > Choose Azure Vnet Site in Site dropdown same as your Vnet site > Choose Outside Network under Select Network from the Site > Click on Apply > In Origin server port, provide the port of the deployed application.

 .. figure:: assets/vm-op.JPG